Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-DNS terminology is as described in [@?RFC8499] with one
-modification: we restate the clause in the original definition of Privacy-enabling DNS server in [@!RFC8310] to include the requirement that a DNS over (D)TLS server should also offer at least one of the credentials described in Section 8 and implement the (D)TLS profile described in Section 9 of [@!RFC8310].
+DNS terminology is as described in [@?RFC8499] with one modification: we restate the clause in the original definition of Privacy-enabling DNS server in [@!RFC8310] to include the requirement that a DNS over (D)TLS server should also offer at least one of the credentials described in Section 8 of [@!RFC8310] and implement the (D)TLS profile described in Section 9 of [@!RFC8310].

 Other Terms: